dbpedia/table-extractor/README.md

 Then run `pyTableExtractor` that read previous filled file and start to map all resources so that you can obtain RDF triples saved in `Extractions` folder.

 ## Get Started
+This section is splitted in three parts:
+* Requirements: libraries that you have to install to use this project.
+* pyDomainExplorer: instructions step by step to run this module.
+* pyTableExtractor: guide to run this script.

 ### Requirements
 First of all you must have libraries that I used to develop code.
 You can install requirements using requirements.txt `pip install -r requirements.txt`